 After someone important has died, those left behind may sometimes have suicidal feelings – wondering what is the point of living without that person.
 It is important to talk through these feelings with someone you can trust to listen to how you are feeling; you can call the Samaritans at any time of any day (116 123).

 Talking helps.
 Talking about the person who has died, about what happened, about how you are thinking and feeling.

-Zzz-sleep can be affected by a death in the family.
-You may find its hard to get to sleep because when your head hits the pillow, you find yourself thinking about what has happened and how you feel.
+Zzz… sleep can be affected after a death in the family.
+You may find it’s hard to get to sleep because when your head hits the pillow, you find yourself thinking about what has happened and how you feel.